"""Generic text parsers for conversion of lattices in different formats to AT."""

 # if type(self) not in self.mentioned:

-if not args: # not for replication
+if not args: # no message in case of element replication

 type1 = self.__class__.__name__